pni-lab/connattractor/docs/01-paper.md

 :::{figure} figures/face_validity.png
 :name: rest-validity
 **Connectome-based Hopfield networks reconstruct characteristics of real resting state brain activity.**<br/><br/>
-**A** The four attractor states of the CHNN model from study 1 reflect brain activation patterns with high neuroscientific relevance, representing sub-systems previously associated with 'internal context' (blue), "external context" (yellow), "action/execution" (red) and "perception" (green) {cite:p}`golland2008data; cioli2014differences; chen2018human; fuster2004upper`.
+**A** The four attractor states of the FCHN model from study 1 reflect brain activation patterns with high neuroscientific relevance, representing sub-systems previously associated with 'internal context' (blue), "external context" (yellow), "action/execution" (red) and "perception" (green) {cite:p}`golland2008data; cioli2014differences; chen2018human; fuster2004upper`.
 **B** The attractor states show excellent replicability in two external datasets (study 2 and 3, mean correlation 0.93).
-**C** The CHNN projection (first two PCs of the CHNN state space) explains significantly more variance (p<0.0001) in the real resting state fMRI data than principal components derived from the real resting state data itself and generalizes better (p<0.0001) to out-of-sample data (study 2).
+**C** The FCHN projection (first two PCs of the FCHN state space) explains significantly more variance (p<0.0001) in the real resting state fMRI data than principal components derived from the real resting state data itself and generalizes better (p<0.0001) to out-of-sample data (study 2).
 Error bars denote 99% bootstrapped confidence intervals.
-**D** The CHNN analysis accurately predicts (p<0.0001) the fraction of time spent on the basis of the four attractor states in real restring state fMRI data (study 1) and, **E**, reconstructs the characteristic bimodal distribution of the real resting state data.
+**D** The FCHN analysis accurately predicts (p<0.0001) the fraction of time spent on the basis of the four attractor states in real restring state fMRI data (study 1) and, **E**, reconstructs the characteristic bimodal distribution of the real resting state data.
-**F** Stochastic CHNNs are capable of self-reconstruction: the timeseries resulting from the stochastic relaxation procedure mirror the co-variance structure of the functional connectome the CHNN model was initialized with.
+**F** Stochastic FCHNs are capable of self-reconstruction: the timeseries resulting from the stochastic relaxation procedure mirror the co-variance structure of the functional connectome the FCHN model was initialized with.
 :::

 Importantly, the discovered attractor states demonstrate a remarkable level of replicability (mean Pearson's